Source code for stats_misc.machine_learning.firthlogist

 # /////////////////////////////////////////////////////////////////////////

-[docs] def decision_function(self, X): """ Returns the linear predictors (including the intercept).
+[docs] def decision_function(self, X: np.ndarray) -> np.ndarray: """ Returns the linear predictors (including the intercept).
 Parameters ---------- X : `np.ndarray` A user supplied design matrix, should have the same number of variables used to derive the fitted model.
-Notes ----- The returned value is on the logit(risk) scale. """ # validation check_is_fitted(self, "coef_") # Validate X at predict time X = check_array( X, dtype=np.float64, accept_sparse=False, force_all_finite=True ) # X = self._validate_data(X, reset=False) scores = X @ self.coef_ + self.intercept_ return scores
+Returns ------- `np.ndarray` Linear predictors on the logit(risk) scale.
+Notes ----- The returned value is on the logit(risk) scale. """ # validation check_is_fitted(self, "coef_") # Validate X at predict time; reset=False enforces that the feature # count matches what was seen during fit.
+X = validate_data( self, X, dtype=np.float64, accept_sparse=False, ensure_all_finite=True, reset=False, ) scores = X @ self.coef_ + self.intercept_ return scores

 # ///////////////////////////////////////////////////////////////////////// # NOTE this can be expaned to include a user defined threshold instead of # the hard-coded zero.